ionutsava674/ionutsava674.github.io/portfolio.md

 <img src="img/ResumePhotoClipped.png" alt="my photo" style="width: 200px; float: right; margin: 25px;">

 I am pleased to present my app portfolio, which showcases my experience and expertise in software development.
-My name is Ionut Sava, and I am a 37-year-old software developer based in Romania.
+My name is Ionut Sava, and I am a software developer based in Romania.
 I have been developing apps for several years, and my portfolio includes several applications, some of which are available on the AppStore.
 My apps are designed to solve real-world problems and deliver a great user experience.
-With my skills and experience, I am confident that I can make a valuable contribution to your team.–

 --